-The Parkway is travels for 469 Miles from The Shenandoah National Park in Virginia to the Cherokee Indian Reservation in NC.
-The Parkway travels along some of the highest ridges and mountains in North Carolina, and is known for it’s incredible scenic views.
+The Parkway travels for 469 Miles from The Shenandoah National Park in Virginia to the Cherokee Indian Reservation in NC.
+The Parkway travels along some of the highest ridges and mountains in North Carolina and is known for its incredible scenic views.
 The highest point is located near Waynesville, NC at Milepost 431 where the elevation is 6,053 feet.

 Traveling along the parkway you’ll venture through numerous tunnels, have the opportunity to stop at numerous overlooks and see wildflowers, wildlife, and waterfalls.
 There are also numerous hiking trails along the parkway to explore.